 Texas Divorce Procedures

-When the Original Petition for Divorce is filed, the divorce procedure is initiated.
+Since every case is different and there are a lot of varied reasons leading to the causes, a number of procedures are developed to address these issues.
+Generally, when the Original Petition for Divorce is filed, the process begins.
 This document is processed at the courthouse and further must be forwarded to the Defendant.
 The formal means of delivery, also called as a service, means that a private process server or a constable or a Sheriff should hand over the documents to the Defendant.

 Texas Divorce Procedures regarding Temporary Orders

-Temporary Orders of the court are those orders that are effective from the date the divorce is filed to the date the divorce is granted.
-Some of the situations determined by these orders are as follows.
+Temporary Orders of the court are those orders that are effective from the date the action is filed to the date the divorce is granted.
+Some of the situations determined by these orders are mentioned below:

 • Restrictions on contact between the child and the divorcing parents